CareBoo/unity-algorand-sdk/README.md

 </h1>

 Integrate your game with [Algorand](https://www.algorand.com/), a Pure Proof-of-Stake blockchain overseen by the Algorand Foundation.
-Create and sign Algorand transactions, use Algorand's [REST APIs](https://developer.algorand.org/docs/rest-apis/restendpoints/), and connect to any Algorand wallet supporting [WalletConnect](https://developer.algorand.org/docs/get-details/walletconnect/).
+Create Algorand transactions, Algorand accounts, and use Algorand's [REST APIs](https://developer.algorand.org/docs/rest-apis/restendpoints/).

 ## Table of Contents